brugal/wolfcamql/README-ioquake3.txt

 The intent of this project is to provide a baseline engine which may be used for further development and to play _Quake 3: Arena,_ _Team Arena,_ and mods.

+Our source code is at https://github.com/ioquake/ioq3 If you aren't there, then this isn't ioquake3, it's someone else's project.

 Some of the major features currently implemented are:

   * CMake meta-build system